 The Takeaway

 Staying on top of credit card payments can be difficult during times of financial hardship.
-Fortunately, you might have options when it comes to delaying credit card payments.
-Some credit card companies offer pandemic-related debt relief programs to qualifying customers.
-Or, you could choose to explore alternative options for getting out of debt for good.
-One solution to help accelerate debt repayment is a credit card consolidation loan, which may be worth looking into if you’ve been making on-time payments on more than one credit card and meet the lender’s income and credit score criteria.
+Fortunately, you might have options when it comes to delaying credit card payments, including forbearance programs with your card issuer.
+Or, you could explore alternative options for getting out of debt for good.
+A credit card consolidation loan, which is a kind of personal loan, might be worth exploring.

 SoFi Loan Products